Richie Incognito: Buffalo Bills (first stint)

-2010 season
+Miami Dolphins

-In 2010, the Dolphins signed Incognito to a one-year deal in order to help strengthen their offensive line.
+On March 17, 2010, the Dolphins signed Incognito to a one-year deal.
 Incognito started all 16 games of the season playing left guard and center.
 According to Pro Football Focus he was ranked in the Top 20 for Pass Blocking Efficiency.

-2011 season

 In 2011, the Dolphins re-signed Incognito, this time to a three-year deal.
 Incognito started 15 games and allowed just 1.5 sacks on the year.

-2012 season

 Incognito started all 16 games of the 2012 season at the left guard position.
 Incognito made his first of four National Football League Pro Bowl appearances after the 2012 season.
 Incognito also won the 2012 Good Guy Award alongside teammate Reggie Bush.
 The award is given out by the Pro Football Writers Association in each NFL city to the player(s) who best helps the media do its job.

-2013 season

-On November 3, 2013, the Dolphins suspended Incognito for misconduct related to the treatment of teammate Jonathan Martin, who left the team a week earlier.
-Incognito's conduct was said to be detrimental to the team.
+On November 3, 2013, the Dolphins suspended Incognito for conduct detrimental to the team following his supposed harassment of teammate Jonathan Martin, a claim vociferously denied by Incognito.
 On February 4, 2014, Incognito's suspension was lifted.

-Second stint with Bills (2015–2017)
+More than a decade later, Martin admitted publicly that his claims against Incognito and numerous other Dolphins' players and coaches were highly overstated, and had been pushed by his own mother.
+While still saying that he had received messages of a racial nature at the time, he clarified that he had never felt bullied, explaining that he "was not well" at the time, apparently referencing his own mental state.
+Incognito responded with sharp public criticism of the media, which he accused of pushing a lie against him at the time of the controversy.

+Buffalo Bills (second stint)

 2015 season

 After not playing for the entire 2014 NFL season, Incognito signed as a free agent with the Buffalo Bills on February 7, 2015.
 Incognito started all 16 games and participated in 100% of offensive snaps.
 He was ranked the second overall guard and the number one left guard in the NFL by the metrics website Pro Football Focus.
 Following the 2015 season, he was elected to his second Pro Bowl, this time as a replacement.
 He was ranked 97th on the NFL Top 100 Players of 2016 by his fellow players.